 Wednesday 28th - Due to a few subtle hints Kevin was first up and made the breakfast.
 We started paddling at about 9.50am, a little late.
 The wind had died but it was still cloudy and cold to start with.
 Part way through the morning we paddled past a swan.
 As we past it pulled it's neck right back, into the attaching position and stormed towards us.
 We paddled another 100 yards and then heard a large flapping noise as it flew directly toward us.
 This was one occasion which I missed a good picture with my camera.
 A little further down the river we witnessed a 20lb pike being hauled out of the river.
 The stretch to Hereford was a long slow drag.
 We arrived at Hereford early and had a look round the town and a good rest.
 In the afternoon the sun was quite strong and was a nice afternoon to finish the 28 miles.
 We spent most of the afternoon with our wetsuits unzipped and soaking up the sun.
 Due to their fair skin Darren and Simon had to rest to get sun-cream onto their faces quickly.
 We arrived at Hoarwithy at about 6.00pm and camped on the right side of the river.
 Here for the first time we met the army cadets who were to stay close to us for the rest of the trip.
 By this time the major problem was sore backs and bottoms.
 This was due to the hard seating in the canoes.
 The people at the back of the canoes found it was quite comfortable to perch right on the back of the canoes.
 The ones in the front had re-arranged the luggage so as to form a back rest.
 We arranged the canoes to form a windbreak for the cooker then had our tea.
 We later proceeded to the 'New Harp'.
 Here we were surprised to see our unit leader, Jack Lenham and his wife.
 They were returning from holiday in South Wales and knew exactly where to find us.
 We were glad that the longest day was over and that the weather was remaining fine.

 Thursday 29th - We got up at about 7.40am and I felt confident enough about the weather to try a day in shorts.
 After a large cooked breakfast we set off on the dot of 9.30am.
 We were early at every checkpoint even though we spent a certain proportion of the time drifting.
 We had dinner under the bridge in Ross-on-Wye.
 As 75% of the crew worked for Rolls-Royce we were interested in the Jaguar and Hawk fighter aircraft which were continually in earshot.
-We arrived in ample time at Welsh Bichnor.
+We arrived in ample time at Welsh Bicknor.
 The army cadets were at the same campsite.
 They were having nettle soup for tea, if they wanted meat they had to catch it.
 We went over to their camp fire and talked to the leaders.
 One of them says that he does this route about 10 to 12 times per year.
 Roger Sibley turned up in the evening.
-He inspects our camp and arranges to see us at the bottom of Symmons Yat at 12.30pm on Friday to inspect us in the water.
+He inspects our camp and arranges to see us at the bottom of Symonds Yat at 12.30pm on Friday to inspect us in the water.

 Friday 30th - Just as we are getting up we are visited by Mike Pilling.
 He is the D of E assessor from Derby and has driven down here after Jack Lenham has informed him that the expedition is not being accessed.
-We tell him that we have now seen Roger and Mike says he may also watch us going down Symmons Yat.
+We tell him that we have now seen Roger and Mike says he may also watch us going down Symonds Yat.
 The cadets catch a little rabbit in one of their traps but let it go because to is too skinny.
 The water level seems to have dropped by about a foot and a half since we were here a couple of days ago.
 See some outward bound chaps all rafted up.
-Arrive at Symmons Yat just on time, go down the left hand channel.
-Quite exiting but no real problem.
+Arrive at Symonds Yat just on time, go down the left hand channel.
+Quite exciting but no real problem.
 Turn into a calm pool at the bottom and talk to Roger.
 He inspects that our luggage is securely tired in.
 He tells us that our throw lines are inadequate.
 Learn that Mike Pilling was watching us from half way down.
 Carry on and have dinner at the Bibblins.
 Have salmon sandwiches as a treat.
 About a mile later we see a 25lb salmon being pulled out of the river.
 We ask him for a picture but he is reluctant to show his fish.
 I just manage to get a picture with my telephoto lens.
 There is a slow stretch into Monmouth but there were interesting rapids the old railway bridge.
 On the final part there were large rocks just on the surface and at times there were some large waves.
 We finished canoeing at 4.30pm.
 We relaxed and played on the rope swing.
 Roger comes at 6pm to inspect our final camp and talk to our supervisor.

 Derwent from Matlock - May 1986.